madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 We want our build to fail if our tests fails.
 But we are using Compose to launch many containers.
 By telling Compose to use the exit code of the `tests` container, we can ensure our build fails if our tests fail.

+With the above `.travis.yml` file.
+We can now run through our build process.
+To trigger this simply push these files to your connected repository.

 ## Summary

+In this article we discussed how to avoid mocking databases by using Docker to run them.
+We showed how today's tools make it easier to do this.
+We did this using some very basic tools, but these are not the only tools available to us.
+For users of [GitHub](https://github.com) or [GitLab](https://gitlab.com) this can all be accomplished using their CI/Actions services.
+Most modern CI systems also allow you to run Docker containers.

+The point isn't the tools you use, it's how they are used.
+What you want, is for developers to be able to run the same steps as a pipeline locally.
+You want everything you need to test against available within your build environment.
+One very simple way to get there, is to use Docker Compose.